-“Right now we’ve got 25 bourbons, we’ve got a pretty significant smoker menu, we’ve got brisket, pulled pork, fried chicken, smoked chicken wings.
-We do smoked chicken, and our fries are made in house,” said Adam Cole, operator at Kentucky Bourbon & BBQ.
+“Right now we’ve got 25 bourbons, we’ve got a pretty significant smoker menu, we’ve got brisket, pulled pork, fried chicken, smoked chicken wings and our fries are made in house,” Adam Cole, operator at Kentucky Bourbon & BBQ said.

 “The food comes with two sides, which a lot of places aren’t doing.
 So you’re never sitting at the menu, looking at it and going, “I want the potato salad but I also want the cajun corn,” you can do that here and it’s included in the price,” said Cole.

 Located at 103 King St N., the restaurant, which formerly housed Kentucky Variety and Empress of India, has a ground level patio and approximately 6500 square feet of space.

 “We’ve been crazy busy, slammed for Friday and Saturday night dinners—any time after 5 o’clock.
 Our lunches have been great as well, so we’ve been enjoying some pretty good success so far,” Cole said.